 When you purchase your system, there’s an opportunity to benefit from the Federal Investment Tax Credit aka the ITC.
-The ITC is worth 26% of a solar investment in 2020, 22% in 2021, and is scheduled to expire for all residential solar projects in 2022.
+The ITC is worth 26% of a solar investment in 2021 and 2022, 22% in 2023, and is scheduled to expire for all residential solar projects in 2024.

 An emerging technology on the home energy scene is battery storage.
 Batteries are what they sound like: really big batteries installed on the wall of your garage or the side of your house that can store your solar power for nighttime consumption or back-up power in the event of a grid outage.
 GAF Energy’s SolarEdge inverter is battery-ready.

 Electrical grid or utility grid is the network of power plants, generating stations, transformers, and powerlines that provide electricity to your community.
 Your local utility operates the grid, and your solar roof is connected to it.
 That interconnection is usually done by your local utility in the weeks after your solar roof installation.

 Thin-film solar is more versatile and cheaper than conventional solar, but can be less efficient and degrades faster over time.

 Solar monitoring is software that allows you to track your daily solar production from a computer or mobile device.
 GAF Energy offers monitoring through SolarEdge.

 Photovoltaic (PV) is the most common and widespread solar technology in the world.
 Most of what you think of as solar is photovoltaic.